kmayerb/tcrdist2/docs/Example_2.rst

-How to calculate a tcrdist
+How to Calculate a tcrdist
 --------------------------

 Once region based pairwise comparison have been generated with